saikat92/ECleaningBT/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Raspberry Pi Pairing: Make sure your Raspberry Pi is:

+Bluetooth enabled

+Discoverable

+Properly paired with your Android device before trying to connect from the app